ober0/ober0/README.md

 – Integrated S3 storage support
 – Created a separate admin panel with filters and reports
 – Ensured high performance of requests

-### ◾ **ASUR-Core — core for modular systems**

-– Built a microservice architecture using `@nestjs/microservices` + RabbitMQ
-– Enabled fast assembly of new systems from prebuilt modules

 ---